 In September, the city of Toronto partnered with Four Seasons on a contest that encouraged entrants to visually depict what Toronto means to them.
 Users were required to follow @FourSeasonsFotog on Instagram and submit an original photograph using the hashtag #UncoverToronto.
 They then had to visit a designated website to submit the photo to an entry form.

 The image submitted had to be of an experience that was undeniably Toronto, a perfect Toronto moment captured in time, or a picture of a favorite Toronto architecture, park or urban landscape.
 The picture need not have been recent, and filters were allowed.
 The picture had to be tagged with the promotion hashtag and include a creative caption.

 Patrick Colpron was declared the Instagram contest winner, and awarded a hefty prize: a $1,000 Four Seasons gift card.
 Patrick had this to say about his gorgeous photo: “The sun was setting beyond the CN Tower creating a prism of light and colour I just had to capture.
 I braced my iPhone on a light pole so the shot would be steady.
 When I saw the photo, I almost pinched myself.”

-This was an excellent marketing tactic in that it had its own audience create and share marketing collateral.
+This was an excellent marketing tactic by the Four Seasons social media team in that it had its own audience create and share marketing collateral.
 It also got people excited about the city and the various components of it.